nuagenetworks/vspkdoc/_sources/v6/nuwirelessport.rst.txt

 - ``description``: A customer friendly description to be given to the Wireless Port instance.

 - ``channel_width``: The frequency width of the selected channel for an instance of a Wireless Port.
 Generally, the default width is 20 MHz, but based on the WiFi mode and the frequency band, this could be changed to 40 or 80 MHz.
+The values for specifying -40 MHz and +40 MHz have been replaced with a global "WIDTH_40_MHZ" value.
+Options for WIDTH_LESS_40_MHZ and WIDTH_PLUS_40_MHZ should be avoided.

 - ``physical_name`` (**Mandatory**): The identifier of the wireless port as identified by the OS running on the NSG.
 This name can't be modified once the port is created.